ibm-cloud-docs/instructlab/_include-segments/ilab-cli.md

 TARs and adds a taxonomy to COS.

 If you are using Windows or another non-Unix system, additional steps are required to add a taxonomy.
-Follow the steps in this [trouble shooting document](/docs/instructlab?topic=ts-no-new-leaf-nodes).
+Follow the steps in this [troubleshooting document](/docs/instructlab?topic=ts-no-new-leaf-nodes).
 {: important}

 ```sh